 Knowing how your menstural cycle works can help you anticipate when you’re going to get your period.
 Knowing what happens during your menstrual cycle can also help you understand changes you may notice in your body throughout the month.
 So, here goes.
 Menstruation

-Next, your oestrogen levels start to rise, prompting your period to stop.
-Oestrogen prompts your uterine lining, or endometrium, to start to thicken.
-This oestrogen also signals to your ovaries that it’s time to start preparing a follicle – a small liquid-filled sac on your ovaries that contains an egg that will later be released.
+Next, your estrogen levels start to rise, prompting your period to stop.
+Estrogen prompts your uterine lining, or endometrium, to start to thicken.
+This estrogen also signals to your ovaries that it’s time to start preparing a follicle – a small liquid-filled sac on your ovaries that contains an egg that will later be released.
 This is why this phase is known as the follicular phase – or the pre-ovulation phase - of your menstrual cycle.
 Ovulation

-Your oestrogen levels will continue to rise until the 14th day of your menstrual cycle.
+Your estrogen levels will continue to rise until the 14th day of your menstrual cycle (if your cycle is 28 days).
 This is when the follicle that has been growing for the past week or so releases an egg.
 The egg then travels down your fallopian tubes and into your uterus.
-At this point, if sperm - the male reproductive cell – is present as a result of having unprotected sex, the egg will fertilize, attach to the thickened endometrium, and a baby will grow.
+At this point, if sperm - the male reproductive cell – is present, the egg will fertilize, attach to the thickened endometrium, and a baby will grow.

 By definition, your menstrual cycle is just that – a cycle!
 This means that when you come to the end of it, it starts all over again.
 After the luteal phase, your cycle starts again on Day 1 when you get your next period.

 So, now you know how your menstrual cycle works.
 This means you can predict when your next period is going to come and can understand changes to your body like increased vaginal discharge and period cramps.